John James Audubon

-Audubon returned to America in 1829 and continued his expeditions, finding and drawing yet more birds.
+Audubon returned to America in 1829 and continued his expeditions to find and draw yet more birds.
 In his lifetime, Audubon identified 25 new bird species and is also thought to be the first person in America to band birds – tying yarn to their legs to prove that they returned to the same nesting spots each year.

 In 1841, Audubon bought a 20-acre estate in northern Manhattan.
-By 1848, his health was beginning to fail.
-Audubon died at his family home in January 1851.
+By 1848, his health was beginning to fail and Audubon died at his family home in January 1851.

 Birds of America is the result of Audubon’s mission to paint every bird in North America.
 The book, which was first published in sections between 1827 and 1838, consists of 435 hand-colored life-size prints made from engraved plates.

 When creating his masterpiece, Audubon was determined to represent each bird with a true life-size drawing.
 As a result, each plate measured around 39.5 inches tall by 28.5 inches wide.
 With larger birds, such as the flamingo or the heron, this often meant contorting the specimen into particular positions with necks bent down, as though hunting or feeding.
 The collection also includes six birds which are now extinct.

 The original edition of Birds of America was printed on handmade paper using copperplate etching, engraving and aquatint techniques with color applied by a large team of colorists.
 The original edition is sometimes called the Havell Edition after its printer or the ‘Double Elephant Folio’ in reference to its size.